-\textbf{Object Property} Some simulators only enable objects with basic interactivity such as collision.
+\textbf{Object Property}: Some simulators only enable objects with basic interactivity such as collision.
 Advanced simulators enable objects with more fine-grained interactivity such as multiple-state changes.
 For instance, when an apple is sliced, it will undergo a state change into apple slices.
 Hence, we categorize these different levels of object interaction into simulators with interact-able objects (I) and multiple-state objects (M).
 Referring to Table \ref{tab1}, a few simulators, such as AI2-THOR and VRKitchen, enable multiple state changes, providing a platform for understanding how objects will react and change their states when acted upon in the real world.

-\textbf{Controller} Referring to Fig. \ref{fig:Interaction}, there are different types of controller interface between the user and simulator, from direct Python API controller (P) and robotic embodiment (R) to virtual reality controller (V).
+\textbf{Controller}: Referring to Fig. \ref{fig:Interaction}, there are different types of controller interface between the user and simulator, from direct Python API controller (P) and virtual robot controller(R) to virtual reality controller (V).
 Robotics embodiment allows for virtual interaction of existing real-world robots such as Universal Robot 5 (UR5) and TurtleBot V2, and can be controlled directly using a ROS interface.
 The virtual reality controller interfaces provide more immersive human-computer interaction and facilitate deployment using their real-world counterparts.
-For instance, simulators such as iGibson and AI2-THOR, which are primarily designed for visual navigation, are also equipped with robotic embodiment for ease of deployment in their real-world counterparts such as iGibson’s Castro \cite{habitat2020sim2real} and RoboTHOR \cite{deitke2020RoboTHOR} respectively.
+For instance, simulators such as iGibson and AI2-THOR, which are primarily designed for visual navigation, are also equipped with virtual robot controllerfor ease of deployment in their real-world counterparts such as iGibson’s Castro \cite{habitat2020sim2real} and RoboTHOR \cite{deitke2020RoboTHOR} respectively.